Load balancer overview

 Round robin

-This strategy is often used in HTTP load balancers like nginx to route requests to hosts in the same order they appear in the configuration.
+This strategy is often used in HTTP load balancers, like nginx, to route requests to hosts in the same order they appear in the configuration.
 Each database receives exactly one query before the next one is used.

-This strategy makes the same assumptions as least active connections, except it makes no attempt to bin pack the cluster with workload and distributes queries evenly.
+This strategy makes the same assumptions as least active connections, except it makes no attempt to bin pack the cluster with workload, and distributes queries evenly.

-The load balancer can split read SELECT
+The load balancer can split reads (SELECT

+queries) from write queries.
 If PgDog detects that a query is not a SELECT

 , like an INSERT